cgrade/joule_finance_Agent/README.md

 # Joule Finance Assistant

-{% hint style="info" %}
-This documentation covers the AI assistant system for the Joule Finance protocol, including the chat interface and Twitter agent.
-{% endhint %}

 The Joule Finance Assistant is an AI-powered platform designed to provide information and support for users of the Joule Finance DeFi protocol on the Aptos blockchain.

 ## Main Components